drtshock/Potato/README.md

 By the time potatoes were introduced into Europe, the fork was already prevelant.
 Hence, started the tradition of forking the potato.

-You too can coninue this tradition of forking potatoes in the modern age by clicking the button above labeled "fork."
+You too can continue this tradition of forking potatoes in the modern age by clicking the button above labeled "fork."